 Wethered’s owned the property for many years.
 They also formerly owned the house next door, 10 St John’s Street, and there were plans in the 1970s, perhaps mercifully unrealised, to extend the pub into this property.

 At some time in the 1900s, one of the landlords sourced matches, pictured here, for their smoking customers.
 These were sourced from Boulden’s Match Company in Southampton.

 The Retreat was one of the Reading pubs included in CAMRA’s first Good Beer Guide in 1974 with many subsequent re-entries, in 8 St John’s Street.
 The pub continues to merit the description, ‘a delightful back-street pub’.

 Notable 20th-century proprietors included P J Dunne, who had a brass ‘licence-plate’, the Lawrence family and George Scott, who with his late wife, Rose, moved to the Dove in 1992.

-It is noted that in 1971 The Retreat was owned by Whitbread.
-The Retreat subsequently passed into the hands of Enterprise Inns before being sold to Admiral Taverns in 2006.
+The Retreat was sold by Enterprise Inns to Admiral Taverns in 2006.
 Initially under Graham Mutton, and subsequently Peter Brookes, Bernie Whiten and Jane Marsden, it acquired a deserved reputation as a free house selling a good range of micro-brewed beers, as well as cider and foreign beer.